jclehner/ex2700/README.md

 **For up-to-date information, refer to the OpenWRT wiki entry ([link](https://wiki.openwrt.org/toh/netgear/netgear_ex2700)).**

-**The information posted below is not relevant anymore**, as the new images can be flashed from the router's stock interface.
+**The information posted below is not relevant anymore and should be ignored**, as the new images can be flashed from the router's stock interface.
 Prebuilt images are available [here](https://github.com/jclehner/ex2700/tree/master/dl/15.05).
 The `minimal` images come without a web interface, the `luci` images are shipped with a web interface,